THE ULTIMATE GUIDE TO LA PLAGNE

 La Plagne’s distinction as the world’s third-largest ski area with mostly intermediate pistes makes it a great destination for families and groups of mixed abilities.
 There are plenty of picturesque slopes to explore while catering to a wide range of skiing abilities.

-From its wide variety of pistes to its (albeit slightly limited) après-ski scene, or the breathtaking mountain views, La Plagne really does have a lot to offer.
+From its wide variety of pistes to its (albeit slightly limited) après-ski scene and the breathtaking mountain views, La Plagne really does have a lot to offer.